shahink84/ContractSchdulingWithPredictions/README.md

 	The output will be generated inside the folder “Results”.
 	There will be three outputs:
-		1) two .csv files which indicate the score/acceleration ratio of different schedules for different interruption times.
+		1) two .csv files with the score/acceleration ratio of different schedules for various interruption times.
 		Each column is associated with a schedule and each row is associated with an interruption time.
 		2) a .txt file which includes a table (in LaTeX format) of advantage/strong-advantage of scheduling algorithms with prediction over the baseline algorithm.
 	The names of the files include all parameters as indicated in the input file.

 The results reported in the paper are included in the "Results" folder.